 Recipe for Salmon Cooked in Parchment Paper

-More Salmon Recipes
+More Healthy Salmon Recipes

-- 3/4 pound Salmon Filet
+- 1/2 pound Salmon Filet Divided into two pieces

 - 1/2 teaspoon New Mexico Red Chile Powder